surface-ui/surface/README.md

 Built on top of the new [LiveComponent](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveComponent.html) API, Surface provides a more declarative way to express and use components in Phoenix.

-A work-in-progress live demo with more details can be found at [surface-demo.msaraiva.io](http://surface-demo.msaraiva.io)
+Full documentation and live examples can be found at [surface-demo.msaraiva.io](http://surface-demo.msaraiva.io).

 A VS Code extension that adds support for syntax highlighting is available at [marketplace.visualstudio.com](https://marketplace.visualstudio.com/items?itemName=msaraiva.surface).